dongbohu/tximport_test/README.md

 # tximport_test

 This repo includes a test case of **tximport**.
-Input files are generated based on: https://github.com/jaclyn-taroni/ref-txome/
+Input files are based on: https://github.com/jaclyn-taroni/ref-txome/

 They include `quant.sf` of 6 samples in `PRJNA408323` directory: